Tiebout sorting in online communities: The strategic setting

 We have included lines separating the elements of the preference partition.
-As we will see formally in the next Section, these lines give an intuition for how to define \emph{tipping sets}.
+As we will see formally in the next section, these lines give an intuition for how to define {\it tipping sets}.
 For example, consider the blue line and the state $(10, 13)$.
 At this state, everybody in the population prefers platform $\lovely$.
-However, suppose that one Group $A$ agent relocated to platform $\modest$ such that population behavior is now given by state $(9, 13)$.
-At this new state, platform $\modest$ is preferable for those in Group $A$.
+However, suppose that one Group $A$ individual using $\lovely$ switched to platform $\modest$ such that population behavior is now given by state $(9, 13)$.
+At this new state, platform $\modest$ is preferable for everyone in Group $A$.
 When we introduce best-response based dynamics in the next section, we will see that these two states lead to different outcomes:\ complete integration and complete segregation.

-To be concrete, consider state $(2, 5)$ in Figure \ref{fig:mainexamplepreferences}.
-At this state, all individuals in the population, and in particular those from Group $A$, prefer platform $\lovely$ to $\modest$.
+We now highlight a novel feature of out set up.
+Consider state $(2, 5)$ in Figure \ref{fig:mainexamplepreferences}.
+At this state, all individuals in the population prefer platform $\lovely$ to $\modest$.
 Now suppose that the numbers of both Groups on platform $\lovely$ are doubled.
 That is, consider the state $(4, 10)$.
-The ratio of types on platform $\lovely$ remains as before, and yet state $(4, 10) \in \OmegaAprefm$ so that $\modest$ is now the preferred venue for Group $A$ members.
-Thus, the ratio of two types using platform $m$ has not changed and yet Group $A$ individuals now desire to relocate.
-Note that this feature can occur even if the ratio on platform $m$ strictly improves for Group $A$; this can be seen by comparing state $(2,5)$ with the state $(3, 7)$ or the state $(4, 11)$.
-At both these states, the Schelling ratio on platform $m$ has become more desirable, and yet as a choice it becomes less so.
+The ratio of types on platform $\lovely$ remains as before, and yet state $(4, 10) \in \OmegaAprefm$ so that $\modest$ is now the preferred platform of Group $A$ members.
+We note that the ratio of the two types using platform $m$ has not changed and yet optimal behavior for those in Group $A$ has changed.
+Note further that this feature can occur even if the ratio on platform $m$ strictly improves for Group $A$; this can be seen by comparing state $(2,5)$ with the state $(3, 7)$ or the state $(4, 11)$.
+At both these states, the Schelling ratio of platform $m$ is better for those in Group $A$, and yet platform $\lovely$ is a less attractive option.